General involved in Trump's L.A. military deployment testifies he didn't hear protests described as "rebellion"

 "Wouldn't that always be the case?"
 Breyer responded.

 But Sherman said he had withheld support for one operation.
-He testified that a DHS official called him "disloyal" to his country for objecting to the request for military assistance with an immigration enforcement operation at MacArthur Park.
+He testified that a DHS official questioned his "loyalty" to his country for objecting to the request for military assistance with an immigration enforcement operation at MacArthur Park.
 He said he had assessed that there was a low risk to federal agents on that occasion.

 The operation, which took place on July 7, featured horse-mounted officers and military Humvees and drew national attention.